 Commercial leases can be assigned or sublet to third parties.
-For commercial tenants, this can be a great way to get out of a rental agreement that no longer works without breaking the commercial lease, outright.
-For commercial landlords, however, allowing assignments or sublets can be a headache with little benefit.
+For commercial tenants, this can be a great way to get out of a rental agreement that no longer works for them without breaking the commercial lease, outright.
+For commercial landlords, allowing assignments or sublets can be beneficial, or can be a headache with little benefit.

 Unless there is a lease provision that says otherwise, commercial leases in Massachusetts can be assigned or sublet by the tenant to a third party.
 The third party is then bound by the terms of the lease and legally obligated to pay rent.
 Depending on their agreement with the original tenant, they may make those payments directly to the landlord, or they may pay the original tenant, who then forwards the money to the commercial landlord.